-Plastic is major problem for sustainability researchers and activists.
+Plastic recycling is major problem for sustainability researchers and activists.
 They understand its usage in the daily world but the sheer amount of plastic waste- even after recycling is staggering and a cause of concern for both animals and humans.
 Plastic dumps near populations cause sanitation issues and even health hazards.
 In addition, the damage done to the ecological system of the Oceans is frightening.
 Massive patches of floating trash and debris- plastic foils and industrial waste twirl around in the middle of the Oceans, leaving massive damage to the Ocean wildlife in their wake.

 A question being asked is “Has technology evolved enough to save us from our own wastes”?
 Tech innovation and progress in the last few decades has been immense and has indirectly affected every industry there is on the planet.
 On a larger scale everything from healthcare sector to the vast economic organizations of banks and transport industries have seen a more rational, swifter or cheaper way of getting things done, thanks to the evolution of tech industries like 3D printing, Virtual reality and Nanotechnology.
 So what is the exact picture?